TempeHS/2025CT_Princy.D_name/README.md

 ### Major/Minor issues during Development <a name="issues"></a>

-Throughout my project, I ran into a variety of issues that would provide a challenge to me.
+While I did learn a lot of C# during my time on this project, I ran into a variety of issues that would provide a challenge to me, and some errors which have not been fixed.
 While most of these issues are fairly minor, there are a few outliers that may need further evaluation at a later time.
 These issues include:
 * Flying enemies - They are a large issue in development.
 Although they work temporarily, the projectile used would later delete itself and not be able to fire any additional projectiles instead providing a plethora of errors that clog the console up.
 The error likely comes from an error from what the enemy uses to shoot, which is a temporary object in the scene.
 For an unknown reason to me, a prefab would not work for this enemy.
 It would be an ideal outcome if I were to deduce a method to fix this conundrum.
+Ranged enemies also appear to not do damage to the player.
+Presently, it is unknown whether this comes from the health orb adding excess health which would not show up on the asset, or if a logic error is present, preventing the player from taking damage.
 * Implementing sprites - I had to completely avoid using some of my assets provided as animation sprites for the same character were of different sizes, showing the full sprite sheet png when the animation would show.
 * Creating scripts - I had to learn how to create scripts while learning C#, slowing down the progress of my work.
 * Wallhopping.
 Players can gain extra height by wallhopping off a wall, which is a minor oversight that shouldn't pose too much of an issue.
 * Getting sprites in the first place.
 Due to issues, it was a little difficult for us to get sprites.
 Later in time, I plan to implement free stock images which shall boost the appeal and appearance of my game.
 * Story implementation, as the game does not have any dialogue or intro that show what story events occur.
 Once the game's initial issues are fixed, I will start to add these features.
 * Speed of development, as it was the main factor to unfinished goals and features.
 In fact, most of my time was dedicated to learning C# and watching tutorials.
+* Console errors are frequent while playing the game.
+Although they should not tamper with the game, they are a nuisance.

 ## Assets